Code-Institute-Submissions/darco31-The-Great-Castle-Escape/README.md

 ## About

 * This a small interactive adventure game that challenges the player to try and escape from a castle.
 There is only one way out and many ways to die.
 We use a command line interface to let the user interact with the game.
+The user will make their decisions based on the scenario they find them selves in and their decisions will ultimately win the game or lose the game.

 ## Main goals of the project